 Voyage on gentle gales from Fairy-Land,

-Where Melodies round honey-dripping flowers,
+Where Melodies round honey-dropping flowers,

 Footless and wild, like birds of Paradise,